wundergraph/wundergraph/docs/debugging.md

 1. Install [Go language support for VSCode](https://marketplace.visualstudio.com/items?itemName=golang.Go).
 Make sure to install additonal tools when they pop up, or manually run `Go: Install/Update Tools command` from the command palette.

 2. Add the configuration to your `launch.json` file.
-Replace MY_CODE_DIR with the absolute path to your projects `.wundergraph` folder.
+Replace MY_CODE_DIR with the absolute path to your project's `.wundergraph` directory.

 ```
 {